salesforcecli/plugin-source/messages/deploy.md

 # deprecation

-We plan to deprecate this command soon.
+We plan to deprecate this command in the future.
 Try using the "%s" command instead.